 About the Taste of Chicago 2013:

 Considered the biggest event of the year in Chicago, the Taste of Chicago is also said to be the world's largest outdoor food festival with hundreds of local food vendors and nearly 3 million visitors.
 Live entertainment and music are also part of the fun.
 The Taste of Chicago started in 1980 and will be celebrating its 23rd year.
 The biggest change for this year is that instead of running for about 10 days, the Taste will be condensed to five days.
 The reason for the change?
 Money.
 In 2011, the Taste was down 11 percent in terms of visitors from 2010 and nearly 28 percent from 2007.
 Participating restaurants also lost out in 2011, making $4.9 million - 20 percent less than in 2010.
-Because of the change to five days, it is not certain all food vendors will return.
+The lineup of performers at the Petrillo Music Shell for the 2013 Taste of Chicago will include Robin Thicke, Robert Plant, Jill Scott and Neon Trees with previously announced opening performers fun.
+Chicago Mayor Rahm Emanuel recently announced the welcoming of food trucks into Taste of Chicago for the first time ever this summer in Grant Park.
+Each evening's concert at the Petrillo Music Shell will offer additional food options for concert attendees served by food trucks.

 Taste of Chicago 2013 Dates and Hours: